 3. Tile Flooring

-Like hardwood and other solid flooring options, tile is a hard floor that’s suitable for recording studios.
-Tile comes in a variety of sizes, styles, patterns and colors, making it ideal for anyone with unique tastes.
-Tile is also ideal for high-traffic areas, making it a perfect choice if you have a team working in your recording studio or if it serves other purposes.
+Like hardwood and other solid flooring options, tile floors work well for recording studios.
+Tile comes in various sizes, styles, patterns and colors, making it ideal for anyone with unique tastes.
+Tile is also suitable for high-traffic areas, making it a perfect choice if you have a team working in your recording studio or if it serves other purposes.

 - Durability